Newton has triple-double, No. 21 UConn tops No. 10 Marquette - WHIZ News

 Another 3-pointer from Alleyne gave the Huskies a 59-38 lead in the second half.

-UConn led by as many as 25 before Marquette went on an 8-0 run to pull within 17.
+UConn led by 25 before Marquette went on an 8-0 run to pull within 17.
 But the Golden Eagles never threatened to get back in the game.

+“We won two or three games in January,” Hawkins said.
+“It was definitely a tough stretch, definitely going to shake your confidence.
+But you just have to stay the course, trust the process and that’s what we did and that’s what we’re going to continue to do during this last stretch.”

 BIG PICTURE